ms-willfid/Azure-AD-Support-PowerShell-Module/docs/Get-AadTenantAdmins.md

 ### -Role
 Provide the role to lookup
-By Default 'Company Administrator' is used
+By Default 'Global Administrator' is used

 ```yaml
 Type: Object